MasteryCoding/curriculum-development-documentation/README.md

 * At least 1 video of the project
 * At least 1 gif
 * 2 or more still images
-* Finihsed project files or assets used in the project
+* Finished project files or assets used in the project

 Provide a link to the project sub-folder in the [Student Projects/Curriculum Samples](https://docs.google.com/spreadsheets/d/1tM8de7fwsShPdjLeq4Jymjk4C-81cZIWBRvrgLedoNA/edit#gid=1245108391) spreadsheet.